scaldi/scaldi-website/learn.md

 From the other hand injectors have also another property - every injector can be either **mutable** or **immutable**.
 These two types are differ in the way [lifecycle](#injector-lifecycle) and [injector composition](#injector-composition) works.
 Next sections will describe it in more detail.

+This section describes the set of standard injectors.
+There are also other, more specialised, injectors available in other parts of this documentation:

+* Play-specific injectors are described in the ["Play integration" section](#play-integration)
+* JSR 330 injectors are described in the ["JSR 330 Support" section](#jsr-330-support)

 ### Injector Lifecycle

 Immutable injectors don't have any lifecycle associated with them.